Please use this identifier to cite or link to this item:

 dc.rights | info:eu-repo/semantics/closedAccess | en_US |

-dc.title | Machine Learning for Failure Analysis: A Mathematical Modelling Perspective | en_US |
+dc.title | Machine Learning for Failure Analysis: a Mathematical Modelling Perspective | en_US |

 dc.type | Book Part | en_US |